superbad64/bad-dos/README.md

 The nostalgia virus struck once more and I made a new silly app out of boredom !

 It's just a DOS-like simulator I made in about a day.
 Nothing fancy.
-Command wraparound doesn't work though.
+Command wraparound doesn't work all that well.
+The Docker container is there to make XSS errors go away